Peer assessment: obligatory 'minimum-maximum' users per group is useless by subscribing to groups by teacher

 - Status changed from New to Needs more info

 I will disable the min-max boxes when direct subscribing is not available.

 I need some feedback on the following : when direct subscribe is active and a min-max is set. is the teacher (or the person with sufficient rights) able to override this, can he/she add more/less users to a certain group via the regular group creator?
 If yes the working method remains the same.

-Updated by Anneleen Verckens almost 7 years ago
+Updated by Anneleen Verckens about 7 years ago

 I gave an update via email to the support but this doesn't work (mails don't arrive).